pylattice/MitoTNT/docs/2_data_preparation.md

 MitoGraph can be installed [here](https://github.com/vianamp/MitoGraph/#how-to-install)

 ## 2. Save 3D image stacks in individual directories
-If your data is 4D image stacks, you will need to save it as 3D image stacks for individual timepoints.
+If your data is 4D image stacks, you will need to save it into 3D image stacks for individual timepoints.
-Each 3D image stack needs to be placed in its own folder.
+Each 3D image stack also needs to be placed in its own folder.
-**We have provided a utility script `prepare_tif_for_mitograph.ipynb ` in the root directory for this purpose.**
+**We have provided a utility script `prepare_tif_for_mitograph.ipynb ` in the helper_scripts directory for this purpose.**

 Example directory structure: